ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Often though not always the answer is right now!
 Every new person you hire adds complexity and overhead to your team.
 Assuming the pain of having the gap isn't severe, if you can get away with a smaller team for another six months and delay the hire, that can be a good idea as it both reduces cost and gives you more time to build a case for the hire.

-Headcount or hiring requests from your team will often have to compete with requests from other teams, so it's useful to develop a common language across your company for discussing how urgent or important a hire is. is doesn t have to be very sophisticated; it could be a 0 5 ranking system, where a 0 represents an urgent need, and a 5 a hire that would be nice to have but can wait a few months or quarters before becoming urgent.
+Headcount or hiring requests from your team will often have to compete with requests from other teams, so it's useful to develop a common language across your company for discussing how urgent or important a hire is. is doesn't have to be very sophisticated; it could be a 0 5 ranking system, where a 0 represents an urgent need, and a 5 a hire that would be nice to have but can wait a few months or quarters before becoming urgent.

 #### BUDGETING FOR NEW HIRES

 At an unprofitable startup, you should have a financial model that rationalizes expenses vs. revenue and forecasts roughly how long your current cash on hand will last before you need another fundraising round.
-Most CEOs and CFOs have a deep and intimate understanding of this model; as a tech leader, you won t need to spend nearly as much time with it.
+Most CEOs and CFOs have a deep and intimate understanding of this model; as a tech leader, you won't need to spend nearly as much time with it.

 However, it's essential that you maintain a clear picture of your department's contribution to that model, which will primarily come in the form of headcount expenses (current and future). is model should provide some level of constraint, in the form of either an annualized budget or an expense run-rate, that will guide the timing of your hires.